Azure-Samples/dab-entraid-auth/README.md

 to load the configuration and start the API builder.
 You should see output indicating that the API builder is running and ready to accept requests.
 Data API builder now expect users to be authenticated in order to return data for the "Session" endpoint.

-Create a `test-auth.http` file copying the provided `test-auth.http.template` file.
+Create a `test-auth.http` file by copying the provided `test-auth.http.template` file.
 Open the `test-auth.http` file and send the GET request: you'll get a `401 Unauthorized` response as there is no bearer token included in the request.

-Add the bearer token to `@token` variable so that it will be added to the request headers and send the request again.
+Add the bearer token to the `@token` variable so that it will be added to the request headers, and send the request again.

 Now send the request and you should get a `200 OK` response with the session data that you own, as the owner of the session was set to the user identified by the `oid` claim in the access token.

-If your Entra ID app has been configured to also have `ConfAdmin` role, you can use it to perform administrative tasks on the API by sending requests with the `X-MS-API-ROLE` header set to `ConfAdmin` as follows:
+If your Entra ID app has also been configured to have the `ConfAdmin` role, you can use it to perform administrative tasks on the API by sending requests with the `X-MS-API-ROLE` header set to `ConfAdmin` as follows:

 ```
 GET http://localhost:5000/api/sessions